 The Fraumünster Church is one of the most iconic churches in Zurich.
 Built in the 9th Century, it is one of the oldest churches in the city.

-The name Fraumünster translates to “Women’s Minster” and refers to the convent that was once located here.
+Fraumünster translates to “Women’s Minster” and refers to the convent once located here.
 The convent was founded by Louis the German (aka Louis II of Germany and Louis II of East Francia) in 893 for his daughter, Hildegard.

 The church is known for its beautiful stained glass windows, which Marc Chagall designed.
 The five windows depict different biblical scenes.